RedTurtle/redturtle.portlet.contextualsearch/README.txt

 NOTE
 ====

+For Plone >=5.2 use branch master.
+For Plone <5.2 use branch 2.1.x.
-As of version 2.1.x, this product is specific for Plone 5.
-For Plone 4, use the branch `2.0.x`.
+For Plone 4 use the branch `2.0.x`.